-Analysis: In AC 2020-2021, the target was met.
-Based on the analysis of the AC 2020-2021 results, the target was raised and courses were further refined to increase instruction in the research process and the use of sources beyond the one of primary focus to establish relevant support for their argumentation.
+Analysis: In AC 2018-2019, the target was not met, as 64 out of 72 (89%) student projects were judged competent or higher in their ability to identify and incorporate relevant sources.
+Based on the analysis of the results, in AC 2019-2020 action was taken to emphasize instruction on the research process and the use of sources beyond the one of primary focus to establish relevant support for their argumentation.

-As a result, in AC 2021-2022, the target was not met, with 58 out of 109 (53%) student projects being judged competent-to-strong or higher in their ability to identify and incorporate relevant sources.
-This is the first cycle in which the assessment cycle was based on the percentage of students scoring competent-to-strong, and almost triple the number of students was assessed on this measure, which accounts for the target not being met.
+As a result, in AC 2019-2020, the target was met, with 77 out of 78 (98.72%) student projects being judged competent or higher in their ability to identify and incorporate relevant sources.
+This represents a 9.72% increase from the previous year.
+Increased instruction in the relevant use of sources is the reason for this increase.

-Decision: In AC 2021-2022, the target was not met.
-Based on the analysis of the AC 2021-2022 results, in AC 2022-2023, the faculty will implement the following changes to drive the cycle of improvement.
-The courses will be refined to increase instruction in the research process and the use of sources beyond the one of primary focus to establish relevant support for their argumentation.
-The target will remain set at 90% of student work receiving a score of competent-to-strong or higher on the Rubric for English Major Writing for AC 2022-2023.
+Decision: In AC 2019-2020, the target was met.
+Based on the analysis of the AC 2019-2020 results, courses will be further refined to increase instruction in the research process and the use of sources beyond the one of primary focus to establish relevant support for their argumentation.
+A new target will be set at 100% of student work receiving a score of competent or higher on the Rubric for English Major Writing for AY 2020-2021.